PrathameshDhumal/Artificial-Intelligence-Assistant-With-Python/README.md

 This course has thought me how you can create a basic Artificial Intelligence VOICE Assistant and add features to it like sending emails, playing songs, searching on Google etc.
 I have used many libraries like
 # scripts
-FINAL script is the script whih executes all the features.
+FINAL script is the script which executes all the features.